kendrajmoore/flask-portfolio/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+Adding changes so that I can redeploy my website